-Node Name Group Name Node K ind 3 Join State Node
+Node Name Group Name Node Kind Join State Node S

-kaft an dc1_subgroup data F ACTIVE Up
+kaftan dc1_subgroup data ACTIVE Up

-kaol in dc1_subgroup data A ACTIVE Up
+kaolin dc1_subgroup data ACTIVE Up

-kabo om dc1_subgroup data F ACTIVE Up
+kaboom dc1_subgroup data ACTIVE Up

 As soon as kaolin is back in the cluster, it begins synchronizing with the cluster.
 It does that by catching up on that replay data.
 Run: